Renkai7/Renkai7/README.md

 <hr>

 - 👀 I’m interested in ...
 Creating a chatbot for websites
-- 🌱 I’m currently learning ...
-Python/JavaScript/NodeJS
 - 💞️ Connect with me on [LinkedIn](https://www.linkedin.com/feed/?trk=nav_back_to_linkedin)
-- 📫 How to reach me ...

 <!---
 Renkai7/Renkai7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.